rparak/Simple_Signal_Processing/README.md

 ## Project Description:

+Demonstration of simple signal processing filters such as SMA (Simple Moving Average), BLP (Butterworth Low Pass) and BLPMA (Butterworth Low Pass Moving Average).
+The program was used in a real-world applicatio to filter the signal from the Essential Reality P5 glove.

 The project was realized at the Institute of Robotics, Johannes Kepler University (Linz, Upper Austria, Austria).

 ## Project Hierarchy: